honeycombio/libhoney-rb/README.md

 ### Releasing a new version

-Travis will automatically upload tagged releases to Rubygems.
+CircleCI will automatically upload tagged releases to Rubygems.
 To release a new version, run
 ```
 bump patch --tag   # Or bump minor --tag, etc.